 Find the Best Child Abuse Lawyer in Philadelphia

 Are you under investigation for or have you been arrested for abusing a child in Pennsylvania?
-Joseph Lento can aggressively defend your rights in court and work tirelessly to get the charges against you reduced or completely dismissed.
+The Lento Law Firm can aggressively defend your rights in court and work tirelessly to get the charges against you reduced or completely dismissed.

-Lento Law Firm helps people from all over Philadelphia County and many nearby communities in Pennsylvania.
-Let our firm review your case by calling (215) 535-5353 today to take advantage of a free legal consultation.
+The Lento Law Firm helps people from all over Philadelphia County and many nearby communities in Pennsylvania.
+Let our firm review your case by calling (215) 535-5353 today.